-With today’s competitive war for talent, organisations are wanting contractors faster from around the world to fill niche skillsets.
-But many companies do not extend the same background checking rigour to their contingent workforce as they do their permanent.
+With today’s competitive war for talent, organisations want contractors faster from around the world to fill niche skillsets.
+But many companies do not extend the same contractor background checks rigour to their contingent workforce as they do their permanent.

 According to a survey from Sterling, contingent workers only go through background screening 60% of the time.
 Yet they still have access to your building, systems and sensitive data.
 This leaves your business open to significant data breaches, regulatory exposure or reputational damage.

 In this article, we look at some of the biggest risks that not screening your contractors can expose you to and contractor background check requirements.